riolaf05/pannello-server/README.md

 Based on: https://github.com/floydhub/dl-docker

 ## Video Conversion
-This service is used to change video and music file encoding so they can be readen by Minidlna.
+This service is used to change video and music file encoding so they can be played by Minidlna.

 ### Installation with Docker: